 Blogger – Free Blogging Tool

 While some CMS started as free blogging platforms and developed into wider use content management systems, Blogger, as the name suggests, is very much a blog creation tool.
-Now owned by Google.
+Now owned by Google, it powers around 0.8% of all websites.

 Pros: Free, very easy to use platform dedicated to just blogging.
 Easy to switch between pre-built layouts and colour schemes.
 Reliable and secure as it is hosted by Google.